external-secrets Wasn't Syncing from Azure Key Vault

 --secret-permissions get list

-Or using Azure RBAC (newer approach):
+Or using Azure RBAC (the newer way):

 az role assignment create \